Events, community gatherings in the Kansas City metro area

 Sept.
 7

-Latino Arts Festival: Participating artist in all art genres will sell artwork.
+Latino Arts Festival: Participating artists in all genres will sell artwork.
 Event also includes music and food, 1 to 5 p.m., Bethany Park, Central Avenue and North 12th Street, Kansas City, Kansas, free.

-Powell Gardens Mid-Continent Public Library Day: Enjoy the beautiful garden along with trail tale, story-time free when you present your library card, 10 a.m. to 4 p.m., Powell Gardens, 1609 N.W.
-Missouri Highway 50, Kingsville.
+Powell Gardens Mid-Continent Public Library Day: Enjoy the garden along with trail tale, story-time free when you present your library card, 10 a.m. to 4 p.m., Powell Gardens, 1609 NW Missouri Highway 50, Kingsville.

 Sept.
 7-8

-Haskell Indian Art Market: More than 165 Native American artist will be displaying and selling their handmade artwork along with entertainment and food, 10 a.m. to 5 p.m., Haskell Indian Nationals Pow Wow Grounds, Lawrence, free.
+Haskell Indian Art Market: More than 165 Native American artist will display and sell their handmade artwork along with entertainment and food, 10 a.m. to 5 p.m., Haskell Indian Nationals Pow Wow Grounds, Lawrence, free.

 Sept.
 8